-With the Credit Card Reform rules in place, it’s now time to reform the way we view and use Credit Cards.
+With the Credit Card Reform rules in place since 2010, it is clear over a decade later that it is still time to reform the way we view and use Credit Cards.

 To be fair, it is not entirely the consumer’s fault, The Credit Card companies certainly own their fair share of blame.
 Like the finest predators in the wild, they stalked our habits, smelled our weakness and pounced!
 The passing of the CARD has essentially fenced them off from us by creating provisions to protect us.
 The question now is whether we gratefully accept these protections, or continue to be our own worst enemy.
 CARD protects us from Universal Default while giving us sufficient time to pay the bill with no more double-cycle billing or fear of due date gimmicks.
 It also protects us from arbitrary rate increases, as well as gives timely notification when they do increase, and provides fair allocation of payments on accounts with different interest rates.
 Though possibly the best feature is found on the Credit Card statement itself.
 Each statement now clearly shows the consequences of only making the minimum payment with an eye opening estimate of the length of time needed to pay off your balance along with how much you would end up paying in interest!

 With the Credit Card companies’ predatory practices restrained by CARD, it is now time to take responsibility for our own actions.
 We would not have been taken advantage of, if we had not been such easy victims.
 In order not to be a victim in the future, or rely on the Federal Government to step in to save ours hides, Credit Card holders must commit to the Credit Card User Reform Bill (CURB).
 CURB pledges to curb our impulses, curb our spending, and curb our mindset by agreeing to the following concessions:

 I will not use my Credit Card like an ATM